coda/packs-sdk/docs/samples/topic/card.md

     "damage_type",
   ],
   snippetProperty: "description",
-  identity: {
-    name: "Spell",
-  },
 });

 // Formula that renders a card for a spell given it's name.
 This will be shown
 // a "Card" in the Pack's list of building blocks, but is also a regular formula
 // that can be used elsewhere. pack.addFormula({